aniyomiorg/aniyomi-website/website/src/docs/guides/player-settings/custom-buttons.md

 # Custom buttons

-This sections deals with custom buttons and how they work.
+This section deals with custom buttons and how they work.

 ::: warning
 This page explores some advanced features.